WRS-TDRRC/WRS-TDRRC-2020SG1/README.md

 ### ABOUT AGX Dynamics
 We are consideringa suitable virsion of AGX.
-Currently, Version 2.23.0.4 which was nearest version from WRS2018 and verified by the committee for Ubuntu 18.04.
+Currently, Version 2.23.0.4 which was nearest version for Ubuntu 18.04 from WRS2018 and verified by the committee.

 ## Requirements

   1. [Choreonoid (tag=wrs2019)](https://choreonoid.org/en/manuals/latest/index.html), [Installing Choreonoid](https://choreonoid.org/en/manuals/latest/install/build-ubuntu.html#development-version).
 If you use ROS melodic, see also [Teleoperation Sample using ROS](https://choreonoid.org/en/manuals/latest/wrs2018/teleoperation-ros.html)
   2. [AGX for Choreonoid](https://choreonoid.org/en/manuals/latest/agxdynamics/index.html), [Downloading AGX](https://www.algoryx.se/download/?id=1887), [Installing AGX](https://www.algoryx.se/documentation/complete/agx/tags/latest/UserManual/source/installation.html#install-on-ubuntu-16-04).
-The AGX highest version is 2.23.0.4 which was nearest version from WRS2018 and verified by the committee for Ubuntu 18.04.
+The AGX highest version is 2.23.0.4 which was nearest version for Ubuntu 18.04 from WRS2018 and verified by the committee.
 There are capability that higher version which can be used will be found.

 ## How to use this repository.
 If you have to install choreonoid now, please follow below commands: